tolauwae/phd-thesis/src/introduction/introduction.typ

 #C2

-To overcome the second challenge (*C2*), we adapted the new stateful out-of-place debugging technique, which allows us to run most of the debugger on a separate device, while still debugging the target device.
+To overcome this challenge (*C3*), we adapted the new stateful out-of-place debugging technique, which allows us to run most of the debugger on a separate device, while still debugging the target device.
 This reduces communication overhead and frees the debugger from the constraints of the target device.
 @chapter:oop shows exactly how we adapted the out-of-place debugging technique to embedded devices, and discusses the prototype built on top of the WARDuino virtual machine.
 As part of our research, we developed a novel out-of-place debugger that is able to handle stateful operations on non-transferable resources---a problem in out-of-place debugging that has not been addressed before.